DaveMielke/NBP/b2g/ui/doc/introduction.rst

 key), and just dot 8 (because it's the Enter key).
 Both of these can, of course, still be indirectly typed (see `Indirectly Typing Any Character`_).

-Braille Input Mode is off by default.
+Braille Input Mode is disabled by default.
 Pressing Forward+Dot4 enables it, and pressing Backward+Dot1 disables it.

 These characters have several uses, including (but not limited to):